-Tadoba Andheri Tiger Reserve is in Chandrapur district of Maharashtra state, India.
-Tadoba Andheri National Park is the oldest and largest national park in the state which was created in 1955.
-Tadoba Andheri Tiger Reserve, was created in this park in 1995 as part of Project Tiger to save Royal Bengal Tiger, an Indian tiger species.
+Tadoba Andheri Tiger Reserve is in the Chandrapur district of Maharashtra state in India.
+It is the oldest and the largest national park in the state of Maharashtra.
+Tadoba Andheri Tiger Reserve was created in this park in 1995, as part of Project Tiger to save Royal Bengal Tiger, an Indian tiger species.

-Tadoba lake is a vast lake which offers perennial water source for the wild habitats especially the Muggar crocodiles.
+Tadoba lake is a vast lake which offers perennial water source for the wild habitats especially the Mugger crocodiles.

 Tadoba Andheri Tiger Reserve is very rich in Flora and Fauna.